 Rotavirus is the most common cause of diarrhea in infants and children worldwide, according to the Centers for Disease Control and Prevention.
-Most children have had at least one bout with rotavirus by age 2 or 3.
+Before the development of a vaccine, most children in the United States had at least one bout with rotavirus by age 5.

 Although rotavirus infections are unpleasant, you can treat most of them at home with extra fluids to prevent dehydration.
 Occasionally, severe dehydration requires intravenous fluids in the hospital.
 Dehydration is a serious complication of rotavirus and a major cause of childhood deaths in developing countries.

-A rotavirus infection usually starts with a fever, followed by three to eight days of watery diarrhea and vomiting.
+A rotavirus infection usually starts with a fever and vomiting, followed by three to eight days of watery diarrhea.
 The infection can cause abdominal pain as well.
 In adults who are otherwise healthy, a rotavirus infection may cause only mild signs and symptoms — or none at all.

 When to see a doctor

 If you're an adult, call your doctor if you:

 Rotavirus is present in an infected person's stool several days before symptoms appear and for up to 10 days after symptoms subside.
 The virus spreads easily through hand-to-mouth contact throughout this time — even if the infected person doesn't have symptoms.

 If you have rotavirus and you don't wash your hands after using the toilet — or your child has rotavirus and you don't wash your hands after changing your child's diaper or helping your child use the toilet — the virus can spread to anything you touch, including food, toys and utensils.
 If another person touches your unwashed hands or a contaminated object and then touches his or her mouth, an infection may follow.